doowilliams/Birth-Rate/README.md

 * <b>Region/Country</b>: The name or code representing a particular geographic region or country.
 * <b>Year</b>: The year corresponding to the birth rate measurement.
 * <b>Birth Rate</b>: The number of live births per 1,000 individuals in a given year.
-The dataset can be obtained from reliable sources such as national statistical agencies, international organizations like the United Nations, or publicly available datasets on platforms like Kaggle or data.gov.
+The dataset can be obtained from  the Internal Monetary Fund(IMF) Climate Change dataset

 # Steps for Analysis
 To analyze the Birth Rates dataset and gain insights into population dynamics, the following steps can be followed: